 8El Auténtico Pato Manila

 It’s tacos with a twist at this little shop.
 They specialize in duck so that’s the only protein you’ll find here.
-The Tacos Kim are a Mexican take on Peking Duck – they’re awesome!
+The Tacos Kim are a Mexican take on Peking Duck and they’re awesome.

 Honoring the Arab roots of the beloved al pastor, El Greco is where you’ll get it with middle eastern flavors.
 Try the Taco Doneraky with pan Arabe for the full experience.

-Have you had cochinita pibil?
-This is where to try it!
+If you’re looking to try cochinita pibil, this is where to try it.
 Service is lacking, but the tacos are incredible.
-Grab a few to experience this Yucatán specialty.

 13La Corriente Cevicheria Nais

 Specializing in all things ceviche, La Corriente is where to go for your fresh fish fix.
 The ceviches are tasty and so are the tuna tostadas.

 14La Güera Tortas de Chilaquiles